Roseann-Guttierrez/100-days-of-code/log.md

 **Today's Progress**: Today was awesome!
 That sleep did me good.
 I completed the 1st of 5 courses (Programming for Everybody (Getting Started with Python)) in the Python for everybody specialization on Coursera and started the second.
 I rocked through the exercises and feel like I am learning stuff. :)

+---
+### Day 22: July 25, 2020

+**Today's Progress**: Did more work with files today.
+Finding and extracting information then playing around with it.
+So many ideas of how to use this.